May 16 coup: Immediate preparation

 Over the course of the next half-year, the coup plans became an open secret within the military.
-Park failed in winning over the army's Counter-Intelligence Command and the armored Ninth Division, but neither organization reported the plans to higher authorities, allowing the planning to proceed unimpeded.
-As 1960 drew to a close, moreover, Park began parallel talks outside of his core group, structuring a loose network of supporters for his plan; among those brought in by these talks was Major General Lee Chu-il, with whom Park agreed that once the coup had taken place, the new Army Chief of Staff Chang Do-yong would be placed as head of the Revolutionary Council in order to get the entire army's support.
+Park failed in winning over the army's Counter-Intelligence Command and the 9th Division, but neither organization reported the plans to higher authorities, allowing the planning to proceed unimpeded.
+As 1960 drew to a close, moreover, Park began parallel talks outside of his core group, structuring a loose network of supporters for his plan; among those brought in by these talks was Major General Lee Chu-il, with whom Park agreed that once the coup had taken place, Chang Do-yong would be placed as head of the Revolutionary Council in order to get the entire army's support.
 In March 1961, the core group met at the Chungmu-jang Restaurant in Seoul, and fixed the date April 19 for the coup, expecting significant disturbances on that day due to its being the anniversary of the revolution that had overthrown Rhee's regime.
 Park also secured the financial backing of prominent businessmen, amassing a total of 7.5 million hwan.

-Finally, on April 10, 1961, Park took the initiative in revealing the details of the plan to Chang himself.
+Finally, on April 10, 1961, Park took the initiative in revealing the details of the plan to Chang Do-yong himself.
 Chang's subsequent ambivalent response was decisive in allowing the coup to take place.
 While he turned down the leadership position offered to him, he neither informed the civilian government of the plan, nor ordered the arrest of the conspirators.
 This allowed Park to present Chang as an "invisible hand" guiding the organization of the coup.
 According to Han, this ambivalence was most likely because Chang had calculated that the coup organizers had by this time gathered too much momentum to stop, though this analysis assumes Chang's earlier non-involvement.
 The date of April 19 passed without the expected disturbances, however, and the planners rescheduled the coup for May 12.

 Failed coup of May 12 and emergency planning

-At some time shortly after this, the May 12 plan was finally leaked by accident to the military security forces, who reported it to Prime Minister Chang Myon and Defense Minister Hyeon Seok-ho.
+Some time shortly after this, the May 12 plan was finally leaked by accident to the military security forces, who reported it to Prime Minister Chang Myon and Defense Minister Hyeon Seok-ho.
 Chang Myon was dissuaded from commissioning an investigation by the intervention of Army Chief of Staff Chang Do-yong, who convinced him that the security report was unreliable.
 Pervasive unrealized rumours of the imminence of a military coup also contributed to Chang Myon's decision, and the report on the May 12 plan was dismissed as a false alarm.
 The coup organizers responded by aborting the May 12 plan and fixing a new, and final, date and time, 3am on May 16.